 - Two Broad’Tron humbuckers produce bright and throaty tones

-- Thin U-shaped nato neck with a 12-inch-radius rosewood fretboard
+- Chunky U-shaped neck with a 12-inch-radius laurel fretboard

 - Retails for about $450

-Given its price tag of under $500, there’s not a lot to fault with the Contemporary Telecaster HH.
-Sure, it’s made in China, has a poplar body instead of an alder one, and its stock pickups don’t bear the Fender stamp.
-But this Tele is still comfortable to play and more than capable of producing the rich, meaty tones of punk, classic rock, indie rock and other heavy genres shy of extreme metal.
+Featuring a pine body in place of alder, and its alnico V single coil pups, this guitar bleeds classic Fender tones.
+But this Tele is still comfortable to play and more than capable of producing the rich, meaty tones of punk, classic rock, indie rock and other guitar driven genres shy of extreme metal.

-If this one seems familiar, that’s because it is an upgrade of the older Jimmy Page model.
-The ’59XT is, thanks to its pickups, a more aggressive beast altogether.
-And if you’re looking for something outside of your typical Strat or Les Paul, you’d be hard-pressed to find a guitar as unique and eccentric as this for under $500.
+An upgrade on a previous Jimmy Page model, you’ll be forgiven if this one feels similar.
+Despite its similarities The ’59XT is, thanks to its offset pickups, a more aggressive beast altogether.
+If you’re looking for something outside of the atypical Strat or Les Paul sphere, you’d be hard-pressed to find a guitar as unique and eccentric as this for under $500.

 - High-output P-90 (neck) and classic lipstick humbuckers (bridge)